FREQUENTLY ASKED QUESTIONS:

 7. Where should I park if the parking lot is full?
 There is parking behind our building, which is well-lit and safe.
 You can park there and walk around to the front of the building.

 8. Do you offer any other services?
 WE MOST CERTAINLY DO!
-With over 25 years combined, Live Oak Yoga’s Therapists, Jenny Runde and Naomi Bourassa, provide a variety of massage modalities such as Therapeutic Massage (a massage meant to soothe aches and pains), Thai Yoga Massage, Reflexology, Deep Tissue and so much more.
+With over 25 years combined, Live Oak Yoga’s Therapists, Natalia T Galindo, Danielle Samper, Jenny Runde, Tami Earnest and Naomi Bourassa, provide a variety of therapeutic modalities such as various Ayurvedic treatments, Therapeutic Massage (a massage meant to soothe aches and pains), Thai Yoga Massage, Facials, Reflexology, Deep Tissue and so much more.

-Massage Therapy is accumulative, which means the more you receive it, the better your body will feel, so be sure to inquire about our massage packages and monthly specials.
+Massage Therapy and Ayurvedic treatments are accumulative, which means the more you receive them, the better your body will feel, so be sure to inquire about our wellness packages and monthly specials.
 At Live Oak Yoga we aim to renew your health, both body and mind.
-To ensure the enjoyment of our friends who are receiving a massage, let's make sure we are mindful of our voices and actions.
-If you are receiving a massage and a class is already in progress, please enter through the door at the back of the building.
+To ensure the enjoyment of our friends who are receiving a service, let's make sure we are mindful of our voices and actions.
+If you are coming in for yoga and there is a massage in progress please use your inside quiet voice and respect the peace of those in session.

 9. Do you offer workshops?
 Yes, we do!
 We offer monthly workshops to delve deeper into the practice of yoga postures, philosophy, anatomy and physiology.

-10. When are we open?
-We are only open by appointment for massage, entrance is through the back door.
+11. When are we open?
+We are only open by appointment for massage, ayurveda and facials.
 For yoga the doors open 10-15 minutes before the class (some classes might be back to back, the teacher will open the door once the class is finished).